AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 ## Data

-You can use three methods to add event markers:
+Event markers in AnyChart are organized in groups.
+There are different ways to add and group them – you can choose one of the three methods:

 * {api:anychart.core.stock.Plot#eventMarkers}eventMarkers(){api}
 * {api:anychart.core.stock.eventMarkers.Controller#group}group(){api}
 * {api:anychart.core.stock.eventMarkers.Controller#data}data(){api}

-As shown in the subsections below, for each method you should organize data in a different way and use different data fields.
+As shown in the subsections below, for each method you should structure data in a different way and use different data fields.

 There are two data fields working with all methods: